 Sanergy: Improving sanitation while advancing sustainable agriculture

-To date, Sanergy has introduce almost 1,400 of its fresh life toilets in communities in Kenya that are operated through franchise agreements and reach about 50,000 users.
-The business has sold 359 metric tons of fertilizer.
+Impact: To date, Sanergy has introduced almost 1,400 of its fresh life toilets in communities in Kenya that are operated through franchise agreements and reaches about 50,000 users while sales of fertilizer have risen to 359 metric tons.
 In addition to bringing modern sanitation to thousands, Sanergy is helping address a shortage of animal feed in Kenya and improve farm yields.

 This project was profiled in 2017